 The executive director has taken the additional responsibility of the accounting function since the Council's former accountant went on active duty in the National Guard.
-The accounting position has not been filled yet.
 Board members do take an active role in the accounting function.
 All checks require two signatures, and when possible, two board member with signature authority sign checks.

-10-02 Budget Authority and Control
+13-02 Budget Authority and Control